moby/moby/docs/sources/examples/using_supervisord.rst

 processes we want to run.
 To demonstrate this we're going to install and manage both an SSH daemon and an Apache daemon.

+.. note:: using Supervisor means that the daemons you start will not have the docker specific environmental variables set - if you need those to auto-configure linked containers or other settings you will need to use the Bash script method.

 Creating a Dockerfile
 ---------------------